Whitmer Thomas: Career beginnings and Power Violence (2008–2014)

-Solo comedy career and television acting (2014 – 2019)
+Solo comedy career and television acting (2014–2019)

-In 2014, Thomas and former PowerViolence collaborator became the executive producers of Stone Quackers.
+In 2014, Thomas and former Power Violence collaborator Clay Tatum became the executive producers of Stone Quackers.
 This FXX animated series concerned the surreal misadventures of two ducks.
 Thomas and Tatum also voiced the co-protagonists, Whit and Clay, who were based on their teenage selves.
 Stone Quackers was created by Ben Jones and cancelled after one season.

 Thomas also became a prolific television actor in the mid-2010s.
 Notably, he lent his voice to guest roles on Tuca & Bertie and Close Enough.
-Thomas also appeared in the critically-acclaimed live-action series GLOW, The Walking Dead and The Good Place.
-In 2019, he played a major supporting role in Sword of Trust, Lynn Shelton’s final film as director.
+Thomas also appeared in the critically acclaimed live-action series GLOW, The Walking Dead and The Good Place.
+In 2019, he played a major supporting role in Sword of Trust, Lynn Shelton's final film as director.

 As a solo stand-up comedian, Thomas rose to prominence in 2015.
 Thomas's Tom DeLonge impression, an intrinsic part of his act, was featured on the Put Your Hands Together and the You Made It Weird with Pete Holmes podcasts.
 The bit caught the attention of Blink-182's bassist and co-vocalist Mark Hoppus; Thomas and Hoppus now play together in a semi-active comedic cover band, Snake Plissken and The I Thought You Were Deads.

 Thomas found further viral success with "Big Baby" and its sequel, "Big Baby Christmas", in 2020.
 These musical skits see Thomas singing nonsensical lyrics while an Instagram filter de-ages his face.
 They were produced in response to Tom Papa's #LiveFromHome challenge for quarantined comedians; Thomas was nominated to participate by his friend Rory Scovel.
 Across YouTube, Twitter, and Instagram, the 'Big Baby' music videos have accrued over one million views.

 Thomas has also toured the world with Sketchfest, and the New York and Melbourne International Comedy Festivals.
 In 2016, Thomas opened for Bo Burnham on the Make Happy tour.
 Burnham later executive-produced The Golden One, Thomas's autobiographical stand-up special, in 2020.